Gas Meters: Troubleshooting & Submit Readings

 Your prepayment gas meter will typically display the amount of credit left before your account needs charging again.
 There is usually a button to switch between your account credit and the meter reading.

 Gas prepayment meters can be a good option for those who like to budget and know their energy costs ahead of time.
 However, prepayment tariffs are usually overpriced when compared to those available on standard credit meters.
-Where possible, we recommend switching from a prepayment meter to Direct Debit in order to access the most competitive energy deals on the market.
+If you're in a financial situation to do so, we recommend switching from a prepayment meter to Direct Debit in order to access the most competitive energy deals on the market.

 Smart gas meters